Sina247/Advanced-Character-Counter/README.md

-# ✨ Character Counter
+# ✒️ Character Counter

 A responsive and modern character counter input built with **HTML**, **Tailwind CSS** and **JavaScript**.
-It provides real-time feedback, dynamic color cues and a stylish progress bar to enhance user input experience in forms and apps.
+It provides real time feedback, dynamic color cues, a stylish progress bar to enhance user input experience in forms and apps.

 ---